Friday, October 5th

-Prerequisites: 1 minute handstand belly to wall, safely attempt free handstand without a spotter, cartwheel, roundoff, 1 minute L-Base F2H on bent and straight arms, 3-5 second L-Base H2H (preferably jump in) 1 minute Standing F2H, and Standing Cathedral (trio).
-Partnerships are highly encouraged in this day long training.
+Prerequisites: 1-minute handstand belly to the wall, safely attempt free handstand without a spotter, cartwheel, roundoff, 1-minute L-Base F2H on bent and straight arms, 3-5 second L-Base H2H (preferably jump in) 1 minute Standing F2H, and Standing Cathedral (trio).
+Partnerships are highly encouraged in this day-long training.

 7) Performance Daylong Intensive

 Roughly half our day will be spent workshopping dynamic partner and group skills, and the other half will be spent constructing, learning, and rehearsing a group act set to music for the Saturday night show.
 Together we will develop impressive group movement, detailed musicality, and fluid transitions within a short and action-packed narrative.